cvee112/productivity-automations/README.md

 **Who this is for:** People who don't have much coding experience but want to implement basic productivity automations without downloading an app.
 While I write guides with macOS in mind, modifying parts should make things work in Linux as well.

 **Disclaimer:** These work for my system, but modify the steps as you see fit!
-I'm not an expert and I just figured things out by reading online (e.g., Stack Overflow) and piecing together what works for me.
+I'm not an expert and I just figured things out by reading online (e.g., Stack Overflow) and piecing together what works.

 ## Navigation
 1. [Automation 1: Schedule a URL to open every X o'clock](#automation-1)